ysthakur/fred/writeup/writeup.typ

 = Background

-Leo, you can probably skip/skim these first couple sections, they mostly just exist for future me.

-== Lazy mark scan

 Lazy mark scan is a lazy version of an algorithm called local mark scan.

 With local mark scan, every time an object's reference count is decremented, if its reference count does not hit 0, all of the objects reachable from that object are scanned recursively, and if it turns out that any of these objects were part of a cycle and are now no longer reachable, they will be freed @local_mark_scan.
+This technique is referred to as trial deletion, because you basically pretend those objects were deleted, then see if they still would've had references coming in from outside.
+Note: I'm not sure whether trial deletion always means that you're doing local mark scan at the lowest level of your algorithm, or if there are other completely different algorithms out there that fall under the term trial deletion.

-Since this process is expensive, lazy mark scan merely adds each object to a list of *potential cyclic roots* (PCRs).
+Since this process is expensive, lazy mark scan merely adds each object to a list of *potential cyclic roots* (*PCRs*).
 Every once in a while, this list of PCRs is traversed and mark scan is performed on all of these PCRs at once.
 Note that each PCR is not simply scanned individually, in sequence, because this would essentially be the same as local mark scan.
 Rather, each phase of the mark scan algorithm is sequentially performed on all PCRs before moving on to the next phase.

-This still requires scanning a bunch of objects.
-There are many things you can do to improve reference counting performance significantly, and I ran into a bunch of such articles.
-However, I only found a couple that make optimizations based on compile-time information.
-This is possibly because TODO
+= Prior work

+However, lazy mark scan still requires scanning a bunch of objects.
+In a strongly-typed language, some guarantees can often be made about whether or not objects of one type can ever form cycles with objects of another type, and this can let us do less scanning.

+For example, @java_without_coffee_breaks takes advantage of type information available at runtime on the JVM.
+It doesn't add objects to the list of PCRs if their type makes it impossible for them to ever be part of cycles. @compiler_optimizations_joisha does the same, but as a compiler optimization.

+@morris_chang_cyclic_2012 tries to take this a step further.
+During the mark scan process, they considered not scanning objects known to be acyclic based on their type.
+However, they note that this cannot be done naively, as I will discuss in @quadratic_scanning_problem.
+Instead, they restrict themselves to not scanning known acyclic objects only if such objects do not have any references to cycles.
+This project is focused on removing this restriction.

 = Algorithm

 == Avoiding scanning children based on type

-In a statically typed language, some guarantees can be made about whether or not objects of one type can ever form cycles with objects of another type.
-At runtime, this lets us reduce the scanning we do.
+As mentioned before, we can look at the types of objects to determine whether they will ever form cycles with other objects.
 Fewer guarantees can be made if the type system in question includes subtyping or something, but this project only looks at a very simple language, with no subtyping, polymorphism, dependent types, closures, or other bells and whistles.

-#smallcaps[Fred]'s user-defined types are only algebraic data types, I think they're called?
-They're tagged unions of product types.
+#smallcaps[Fred]'s user-defined types are only tagged unions of product types.
 And rather than assume every field is mutable, fields need to be marked mutable explicitly.
 Immutability isn't central to my project, but it does give us some extra knowledge to avoid more scanning.

 This makes it easy to represent all the types in a program as a directed graph where the nodes are types.
 The fields inside every type can be represented as edges going from that type to the type of the field.